NoisyOgre/NoisyOgre/README.md

 ### Hi there 👋 I am Gregory Marklew I am a Web Developer competent in both front-end and back-end technologies.
-I’m currently learning Microsoft Azure fundamentals, and Python. and later on I am hope to learn even more
+I’m currently learning Docker,Kubernetes, and Python. and later on I am hope to learn even more

 <!--
 **NoisyOgre/NoisyOgre** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.